-You can’t find the time to pursue your Big Life until you start the process of disentangling your life from those activities that don’t serve your heart’s desire.
-This is where many seekers nod in agreement but then can’t seem to find the courage to make hard changes.
-It’s right here that most seekers stall and falter.
+You can't find the time to follow your Bliss until you start the process of disentangling your life from those activities that don't serve your heart's desire.
+This is where many seekers nod in agreement but then can't seem to find the courage to make hard changes.
+It's right here that most seekers stall and falter.

 The opportunity cost of following your bliss is that you've got to say no to the things that compete and/or do not bring bliss, joy, and vibrancy to your life.
 This is hard work.
 You can do it if you can internalize an unshakable belief – sometimes against all evidence to the contrary; that following your bliss is the path to the joy of living a self-actualized life and living up to your personal God-given potential.

-Pay attention to anyone’s story who has managed to follow their bliss and you will hear the difficulties they had to face on their path toward self-actualization – try Jimmy Carter, Madeline Albright, Steve Jobs, Marianne Williamson, etc. They bore countless failures and disappointments on the road to their Big Life.
+Pay attention to anyone's story who has managed to follow their bliss and you will hear the difficulties they had to face on their path toward self-actualization – try Jimmy Carter, Madeline Albright, Steve Jobs, Marianne Williamson, etc. They bore countless failures and disappointments on the road to following their Bliss.
 You will have them too.

-On the flip side, if you ignore what the heart really longs for long enough, you’ll find that you lose yourself.
-This is what people mean when they say, I don’t even know who I am anymore.
-They have lost their path because they don’t know what their bliss is.
+On the flip side, if you ignore what the heart really longs for long enough, you'll find that you lose yourself.
+This is what people mean when they say, I don't even know who I am anymore in midlife after the kids have gone to college.
+They have lost their path because they haven't followed their bliss.

-If you believe that we are spiritual beings who are by nature here to creatively manifest our gifts then you might also have an idea that not following your bliss can become downright harmful – to yourself and others.
+If you believe that we are spiritual beings who are by nature here to creatively manifest our gifts then you can see that not following your bliss can become downright harmful – to yourself and others.
 Brené Brown said it best when she said “Unused creativity is not benign.
 It metastasizes.
 It turns into grief, rage, judgment, sorrow, shame.”

 This can explain a lot of our less-than-proud moments.
 Rage, judgment, sorrow, and shame can be understood in others, and in our own behaviors as the result of a spirit that is disconnected from purpose, a life that is disconnected from bliss, beliefs that don't acknowledge the potential within, and actions that don't serve personal creative manifestation.